Sairaj-G/Serv-O-Monitor/README.md

 # Serv-O-Monitor
-A remote server monitoring tool with a dashboard for real time monitoring
+This is a real-time remote server monitoring system.
+What the project aims at doing